bbauska/zombiePolitics/README.md

 found this out the hard way after her husband, Daniel, died of brain cancer.
 She dis­ covered that the bank that had fired him received close to $4.5 million dollars in insurance proceeds.3 She got nothing.
-The corporations refer to these lucrative and cruel schemes as “dead peasant policies.”
-This is a discourse in which the living dead literally benefit from the deaths of their fired employees-zombie politics at its most transparent and morally repulsive.
+The corporations refer to these lucrative and cruel schemes as "dead peasant policies."
+This is a discourse in which the living dead literally benefit from the deaths of their fired employees-zombie politics at its most transparent and morally repulsive.</p>

-At its best, language can invite us to think beyond the given and the realm of common sense, becoming a poweriiil force for unleashing the power of insight, imagination, and possibility.
+<p>At its best, language can invite us to think beyond the given and the realm of
+common sense, becoming a poweriiil force for unleashing the power of insight, imagination, and possibility.
 Yet we live at a time when language is often deployed by those with social, political, and economic resources that narrow its horizons, close